-In presenting the C programming language, this course serves as a foundation for all high level programming courses and projects.
-It provides the fundamentals of programming, including control flows, such as statement grouping, decision-making, case selection, procedure iteration, and termination test and basic data types, such as arrays, structures, and pointers.
-Additionally, it intensively discusses the lexical convention, syntax notation, and semantics.
+This course serves as a foundation for all high-level programming courses and projects by introducing control flow through statement grouping, decision making, case selection, and procedure iteration as well as basic data types.
+Additionally, this course addresses the lexical convention, syntax notation, and semantics of the C programming language.